-Game Of Thrones’ Memes Help Fans Cope With The Series Finale
+‘Game Of Thrones’ Memes Help Fans Cope With The Series Finale

 — Yoni Michanie (@jmich019) May 13, 2019

-Reaction to the finale overall was mixed, so some memes that circulated following the finale were more about the fans’ reaction to the series itself:
+Reaction to the finale was mixed, so some memes that circulated following the finale were more about fan reactions.

 How I look after spending 2 yrs getting excited for season 8 #GameOfThrones #TheFinalEpisode pic.twitter.com/8IgwL0mhk7